yhf6925-hub/SWN-MMCF/README.md

 The code automatically selects CUDA when `torch.cuda.is_available()` is true and otherwise runs on CPU.

-The training entry point is `train.py`, while `model.py` contains feature normalization, the encoder, the training-only decoder, and the ONNX deployment graph.

 ### SWN-MMCF inference

 The inference environment follows the standard [OpenVINS](https://github.com/rpng/open_vins) environment.
 Install and build OpenVINS using its official [installation guide](https://docs.openvins.com/gs-installing.html), then add ONNX Runtime C/C++ and the exported `swn_mmcf.onnx` model to the `ov_msckf` package.
 The implementation supports the same ROS 1, ROS 2, and ROS-free configurations provided by OpenVINS.